 In this study we will be using a licensed 'MenB' vaccine against group B meningococcus (MenB), one of the most common causes of meningitis and sepsis in children and teenagers.
-This will be used as an comparator vaccine, to help us understand participants' response to ChAdOx1 nCoV-19.
-We will be using one of the two versions of MenB, Bexsero[®], a vaccine which has been routinely given to infants in the UK since 2015, and is licensed for use in the age groups we are studying here.
-There is no risk of catching Meningitis B as a result of having the vaccine.
+This will be used as an 'active control' vaccine, to help us understand participants' response to ChAdOx1 nCoV-19.
+We will be using one of the two versions of MenB, Bexsero®, a vaccine which has been routinely given to infants in the UK since 2015, and is licensed for use in the age groups we are studying here.

-Both ChAdOx1 nCoV-19and MenB are given as two dose schedules, administered as injections into the muscle around the shoulder region.
-There is a minor risk of discomfort after administration of the MenB vaccine.
+Both ChadOx1 nCoV-19 and MenB are given as two dose schedules, administered as injections into the muscle around the shoulder region.